 - Two led lights give you real-time insight into the status of your descaler.

 You can also order a single board if you are dealing with a shorter water pipe.
-While this system comes with no bells and whistles, its low price and overall effectiveness make a great option for anyone.
+While this system comes with no bells and whistles, its low price and overall effectiveness make it a great option for anyone.

 What We Liked: